HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 - If a published component has a draft version, the feature will pull and push into the draft version.
 - The LiveSync Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.
 - The LiveSync Pull and Push WCM Design Library feature only allows the following special characters for the file name, folder name, and library name : $, -,  _,  !, ( ).
+- During the live sync process between the local and DX servers, if any files from the WCM library are deleted simultaneously on the DX server, they will not be pushed from the local system.
+If any updates are made to the deleted files, a 'File not found' error will occur.
+In this case, stop the sync, repull the WCM library, and then push it again.
+Live sync does not support bidirectional synchronization.